opendatasoft/ods-cookbook/UI/Widget/Navigation/FacetAsHTMLSelect.md

 ### Feed an HTML Select with Facet values

-In this case, we want to force a refine by default, and allo the user to switch to another one.
+In this case, we want to force a refine by default, and allow the user to switch to another one.
 The HTML select if fed by the values of a facet.

 Dataset : [here] (http://public.opendatasoft.com/explore/dataset/titres-diffuses-sur-6-stations-de-radios-francaises/?tab=table)

+Prerequisite : the facet must be disjunctive (allow multiple criteria selection)

+N.B. : Remove the ods-facet widget, it's here to illustrate that the refine works correctly

 ```html
 <ods-dataset-context
                  context="test"